Books are a huge part of many of our lives.

 - Sound is understandable and great for listening to audiobooks

 - Some people have pointed out that it isn’t great for multitasking, which shouldn’t be a problem for most seniors

-It’s an overall quality device which can serve as a great audiobook player.
-It has a large 9.7-inch screen and a battery that lasts for 10 hours of active use.
+It’s an overall quality device that many folks are already familiar with using and it serves as a great audiobook player.
+It has a large 4-inch screen and a battery that lasts for an incredible 40 hours of active use.